- Spend two days cruising round the magical Whitsundays

 - Most meals and drinks

 East Coast Experience: 35 nights of accommodation are included.
 You’ll be staying in hostels in mixed dorms, sleeping 4 – 12 people.
-2 nights will be spent on sleeper buses, 2 nights camping on Fraser Island and 2 nights on board a maxi yacht.
+2 nights will be spent on sleeper buses, 2 nights camping on K'gari and 2 nights on board a maxi yacht.

 Included meals for each section of the trip are as follows.
 You’ll have to buy the rest of your meals, snacks and drinks yourself.
 This gives you maximum flexibility to enjoy Australia’s varied and delicious cuisine to suit your budget.